 All cabins are charged at double occupancy rates, but single-occupancy cruisers receive $307 off of the double-occupancy total.
 For specific cabin categories see our Pricing Table, and the correct total will appear automatically when you book.

 Can I make stateroom placement requests—i.e., a specific stateroom number, a particular deck or location (fore/aft, near elevators, etc.), or that my stateroom be next to or near a friend’s or family’s stateroom?

 Yes!
-During the booking process, there is an option to list any stateroom placement preferences you may have, including all of the above types.
+Once your booking is completed, there will be an option in your JoCo Cruise User Account to list any stateroom placement preferences you may have, including all of the above types.
 We will do our best to accommodate everyone (given the restrictions of the ship map and available cabin classes), but we cannot guarantee that we can fulfill all requests.

 If you have a more general placement request, such as a specific deck, side (port or starboard) or location (forward/midship/aft, near elevators, etc.), please consult the Nieuw Amsterdam deck plan before choosing your stateroom type to make sure it’s located in your preferred placement area.